annaskoulikari/learninggit/README.md

 > Note: Once you create the authentication credential, for security reasons, you will only see it once.
 Therefore, you must save it in a secure place.
 Afterwards, you will only be able to see some details about it, but not the authentication credential itself.

-## Set up SSH authentication
+## Set up SSH access

 <sup>([back to table of contents](#table-of-contents))</sup>

-In Chapter 6 of Learning Git, you are instructed to choose a hosting service and set up an authnetication method, either HTTPS or SSH.
-If you choose to use the SSH authentication method, then you may use the links below that provide instructions for how to set up SSH authentication for each hosting service.
+In Chapter 6 of Learning Git, you are instructed to choose a hosting service and set up authentication details to connect to remote repositories over the HTTPS or SSH protocols.
+If you choose to set up SSH access, then you may use the links below that provide instructions on how to do this for each hosting service.

 GitHub